sapozhnikovv/SCU.Serilog.Sinks.Telegram/SCU.Serilog.Sinks.Telegram/README.md

  - apiKey - telegram channel key
  - chatIds - array of 'string's with chat IDs
  - restrictedToMinimumLevel - log level
  - batchTextLength - value is 'int'.
 This is the number of characters in logged messages.
-Sink will trigger the sending if reached
+Sink will trigger the sending if reached.
+If value <= 0 then 1500 will be used.
  - batchInterval - value is 'int'.
 It is time in seconds.
-Sink will trigger the sending if reached
+Sink will trigger the sending if reached.
+If value <= 0 then 5s will be used.
  - maxCapacity - value is 'int'.
 It is the limit of messages in queue.
-Of value <= 0 then int.MaxValue will be used.
+If value <= 0 then int.MaxValue will be used.
  - excludedByContains - array of 'string's.
 If a logged message contains any of these values - message will not be logged.